 Often times school systems do teach kids about safety, but it is limited.
 If your children are in school, you definitely need to be aware of what the policies are for certain emergencies.
 Fires, tornadoes, bad storms, earthquakes, stranger danger, violence, and guns are things children need some guidance on.

 Even though we have seen an increase in children acquiring weapons and taking them to school does not mean that the school has decided to teach children what to do in a situation where there is a gun.
 Yes, I have seen posters saying to tell on someone if they have a gun, it could save a life.
 That is not enough!
 Not at all!
-I hope that children have more knowledge than that if ever they are put in a situation where there is a gun.
+I hope that children have more knowledge than that, if ever they are put in a situation where there is a gun.
 Do they know that gun shots are extremely loud?
 Guns are so loud it could damage hearing.
 I imagine it is much worse in a school where things might just echo very loudly.
 When you experience something that is so loud it may make you sick and hard to control your body.
 It is very important to teach children it may be hard but if you can get away from the situation do!
 If you cannot run away safely, then find a place to hide and get down on the floor as low as possible.
 If you cannot hide cover your head and heart area with a backpack that has a couple of large books in it if possible.
 Anything to help slow down a bullet going into the most vulnerable places is better than nothing in my opinion!
-I explained it this way, you can live most likely from a bullet in your leg, but not from a bullet in your heart.
+I explained it this way, you can live most likely from a bullet in your leg, but not from a bullet in your heart or head.

 When my children were in school (we homeschool now), I tried to keep their pick up schedule the same.
 Whether your children are picked up by a parent or dropped off by the bus, try to be consistent.
 Let them know who can pick them up, and tell them that you would never send someone they do not know to come get them.
+Having a code word helps with this kind of situation too!

 If you don’t allow your kids to touch guns you will have to skip some of these.
 I believe in the value of knowledge.
 Guns are here to stay.
 They will always be found on this planet.
 You may as well teach your children as much about them as you can.
-It is obviously your choice how you go about it.
+It’s obviously your choice how you go about it.
 I am not throwing judgement around for what you choose to teach your child, please do the same!

 - If you see one don’t touch it.
 Tell an adult!